bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 however this likely also makes it much easier to safely use bitcoin in small embedded devices for "Internet of things" applications.

+This benefit is only available when spending transactions sent to segwit enabled addresses (or segwit-via-P2SH addresses).

 #### Further information

  * [BIP 143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki)